DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 ### Building symfinder

-**This step is only needed if you edited symfinder's source code.**
+**This step is only needed if you edited Symfinder-TS source code.**

-You can build symfinder's Docker images by running
+You can build Symfinder-TS Docker images by running

 ```
 ./build_symfinder_ts.sh